The Risen Christ Brings Us Peace and Healing

 Readings: 1st: Acts 2: 42-47; Ps 117: 2-4.
 13-24; 2nd: 1Pt 1: 3-9; Gos Jn 20: 19-31

 This brief reflection was written by Fr.
 Njoku Canice Chukwuemeka, C.S.Sp.
 He is a Catholic Priest and a member of the Congregation of the Holy Spirit (Spiritans).
 He is a missionary in Puerto Rico.
 He is the Parish Priest of Parroquia la Resurrección del Senor, Canóvanas, and the Major Superior of the Congregation of the Holy Spirit (Spiritans), Circumscription of Puerto Rico and the Dominican Republic.
+He was the chancellor of the Diocese of Fajardo Humacao, Puerto Rico.
 Fr.
 Canice is a member of the Academy of Homiletics.
-For more details and comments contact him at email@example.com, firstname.lastname@example.org.
+For more details and comments contact him at: firstname.lastname@example.org, email@example.com

 Today is the second Sunday of Easter.
 The church and her faithful continue to worship the risen Christ, who is now alive forever.
 Christ is now present in our midst, bringing healing and Peace.
 Today is also Divine Mercy Sunday.
 So, we celebrate the mercy that God shows to the world by sending his Son to die for our salvation.

 In 1997, a night before the burial of the afrobeat music legend, Fela Anikpuola Kuti, I witnessed a solidarity parade by his fans.
 What struck me was the song they sang.
 It was a popular Christian song that they converted in honor of the afrobeat music legend:” He is alive, Amen!
 Fela is alive forever.
 He is alive, amen!
 In a sense, they were right.
 At least he lives in the annals of history and their memories.